March 14, 2023 | Maria Fritzsche

 The European Union (EU) is taking a firm stand on information and communication technologies (ICT) incidents in the financial sector.
 With strict requirements for both financial entities and vital ICT service providers, businesses must begin planning immediately.

 DORA entered into force on 17 January 2023.
 This is not a Directive but a Regulation, therefore, it is binding in its entirety and directly applicable to all EU Member States.
-However, it does include an implementation period of 24 months, which means the relevant organizations will need to have the required systems and controls implemented by 17 January 2025.
+However, it does include an implementation period of 24 months, which means the relevant organisations will need to have the required systems and controls implemented by 17 January 2025.

 DORA requires firms to address all components of operational resilience.
 Firms are required to follow rules for the protection, detection, containment, recovery and repair capabilities against ICT-related incidents.
 DORA explicitly refers to ICT risk and sets rules on ICT risk management, incident reporting, operational resilience testing and ICT third-party risk monitoring.
 DORA seeks to improve the operational resilience of financial institutions, much like the UK regime.
 In its proposal, the European Commission highlighted the ongoing difficulties that ICT risks pose for the performance, stability, and operational resilience of the EU financial system, noting that post-crisis reforms had not fully addressed digital operational resilience.